-Increasing the level of funding for these assets will allow council to renew those which are currently in a poor condition.
+Increasing the level of funding for these assets will allow council to maintain and renew assets when due.
 It will also ensure that the number of assets in poor condition does not continue to grow.
-It is essential that our community assets are safe, in working order and meet community expectations.
+It is essential that our community assets are safe, in working order and meet service levels agreed with the community.